weitzman/drupal-test-traits/README.md

 ## Contributing

 Contributions to the this project are welcome!
 Please file issues and pull requests.
 All pull requests are automatically tested at [CircleCI](https://circleci.com/gh/weitzman/drupal-test-traits).

+See .docker/docker-compose.yml for a handy development environment identical to our CircleCI.

 ## Colophon